 How Arizona Calculates the Days Each Parent Gets to Spend with Their Child

 Fighting for having privileges to see your child is tough.
-There are many reasons why parents get divorce, and it’s tough when there are children.
+There are many reasons why parents get divorced, and it’s tough when there are children.
 Whoever gets full custody, one will fight to get time to spend with their child.
-Within the state of Arizona, there are guidelines that determine how many days each parents gets to spend with their child, and it includes the child support.
+Within the state of Arizona, there are guidelines that determine how many days each parent gets to spend with their child, and it includes child support.
 These guidelines are:

 - Gross income

 - Health insurance cost for the children only and which party is paying for it

 - Child care cost and which party is paying for it